eu-digital-green-certificates/dgc-api-tests/specs/gateway/CreateCertificate.md

 Upload a DSC signed with CSCA certificate of a different country.
 The response code should be 403 Forbidden

 * create a DSC for another country
+* sign DSC with UPLOAD certificate of another country
 * upload DSC
 * check that the response had an error
-* check that the response had the error "Forbidden"
+* check that the response had the status code "403"

 ## upload DSC in a wrong format